Ole Gunnar Solskjaer: Manchester United can still qualify for Champions League | TODAY.NG

 United’s poor recent form has been a particular disappointment given the impressive sequence of results when Solskjaer first arrived as caretaker boss following Jose Mourinho’s exit in December.

-They began brightly against City at Old Trafford but could not maintain the intensity required, though they avoided a repeat of the insipid display duing the weekend’s 4-0 loss at Everton.
+They began brightly against City at Old Trafford but could not maintain the intensity required, though they avoided a repeat of the insipid display during the weekend’s 4-0 loss at Everton.

 Striker Marcus Rashford urged fans to keep the faith.